5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/hls-playback-5gbc.md

 ---
 layout: default
-title:  HLS playback over 5G Broadcast
+title: Linux stack - HLS playback over 5G Broadcast
 parent: Tutorials
 grand_parent: 5G Broadcast - MBMS & LTE-based 5G Broadcast
 has_children: false
+nav_order: 2
 ---

-# Tutorial - HLS playback over 5G Broadcast
+# Linux stack - HLS playback over 5G Broadcast

 ## Introduction

-The goal of this documentation is to provide a use-case oriented information, i.e., the required steps to setup the 5G-MAG Reference Tools to playback a HLS video which was received via 5G Broadcast [1] can be viewed by using the 5G-MAG Reference Tools.
-The final outcome is also illustrated in a short demo video that can be found [here](https://github.com/5G-MAG/Documentation-and-Architecture#5g-mag-reference-tools---demo-video---overview).
+The goal of this documentation is to provide a use-case oriented information, i.e., the required steps to setup the 5G-MAG Reference Tools to playback a HLS video which was received via 5G Broadcast can be viewed by using the 5G-MAG Reference Tools.

 ## Background

 ### HTTP Live Streaming (HLS)

-HTTP Live Streaming (HLS) is an HTTP-based adaptive bitrate streaming communications protocol developed by Apple Inc. and released in 2009 [2].
+HTTP Live Streaming (HLS) is an HTTP-based adaptive bitrate streaming communications protocol developed by Apple Inc. and released in 2009.
 HLS is based on master and media playlists (m3u8 files).
 The master playlist links to media playlists with the media playlists describing the content.
 HLS is mainly used on Apple platforms due to native support.
 HLS typically uses the Transport Stream (TS) media container, but also offers support for f-mp4/CMAF.